 Union is a somewhat small city located in the state of Kentucky.
 With a population of 5,930 people and four constituent neighborhoods, Union is the 82nd largest community in Kentucky.
-Much of the housing stock in Union was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Union economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Union, where the median household income is $107,361.00.
+Union has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Union, where the median household income is $113,194.00.

 Union real estate is some of the most expensive in Kentucky, although Union house values don't compare to the most expensive real estate in the U.S.

-Union is a decidedly white-collar city, with fully 91.54% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Union is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Union who work in management occupations (18.62%), office and administrative support (15.06%), and sales jobs (13.52%).
+Union is a decidedly white-collar city, with fully 91.32% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Union is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Union who work in management occupations (16.09%), office and administrative support (15.43%), and sales jobs (12.30%).

 Also of interest is that Union has more people living here who work in computers and math than 95% of the places in the US.

-Union is a somewhat ethnically-diverse city.
 The people who call Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union residents report their race to be White, followed by Asian.
-Important ancestries of people in Union include German, Irish, English, Italian, and French.
+Important ancestries of people in Union include German, Irish, English, Italian, and European.

 The most common language spoken in Union is English.
 Other important languages spoken here include Japanese and French.